Campus Advocacy Network

 COVID-19 UPDATE: The Campus Advocacy Network will continue to serve UIC students, faculty, and staff via email, phone, and video chat.
 Visit our COVID page for details.

-The Campus Advocacy Network (CAN) is an on campus service center dedicated to providing confidential, anonymous, free services to UIC students, staff and faculty who have experienced sexual assault, domestic/dating violence, stalking and hate crimes.
+The Campus Advocacy Network (CAN) is an on campus service center dedicated to providing confidential, free services to UIC students, staff and faculty who have experienced sexual assault, domestic/dating violence, stalking and hate crimes.
 Our advocates are fully trained to state standards (40 hour sexual assault advocacy and 40 hour domestic violence advocacy) and have extensive training in stalking.
 They have many years of experience helping victims navigate systems they need to access on campus, including university administrative systems such as Title IX investigations and student conduct hearings, and off campus, including the criminal court system and the civil court system for obtaining Orders of Protection and No Contact Orders.